SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs

 \subsection{Traditional Replication: Robust yet Expensive}

 Fig.~\ref{fig:rep} shows replication of degree $r=3$.
+We define a term, \emph{type}, to denote shard identity: type $i$ is the partial gradient contribution associated with data shard $D_i$.
 With partial recovery, system can endure multiple failures without job interruption as long as all types of shards are surviving on the job.
 However, assuming fixed GPU budget, each group now hosts $3\times$ shards compared to the original Data Parallelism, hence $3\times$ workload if we regard the data size as equivalent to the computation amount for simplicity.
 Assuming random independent failures, higher redundancy $r$ masks more failures before depletion~\citep{processrep}, yet also linearly inflates the workload by $r\times$, a prohibitive overhead that degrades time-to-train in practice.